-Visible is led by founder and playwright Sonja Linden, researcher Claire French and an entrepreneurial board of trustees.
+Visible is led by founder and playwright Sonja Linden, and supported by an entrepreneurial team and board of trustees.

 Playwright Sonja Linden co-founded ViSiBLE in 2013, inspired by the wealth of talent amongst Britain’s older actors.

 Working in tandem with her co-artistic director, leading theatre and movement director Sue Lefton, she gathered together a group of culturally diverse professional older performers, and thus began the journey of the company and its first show.
 Over a period of two years, Sonja and Sue led workshops inspired by the personal and family life stories of the actors, a hugely exciting and rewarding experience that culminated in the creation of Visible’s unique first work, Who Do We Think We Are? co-created with Sue and the acting ensemble.

 Her ambition is to continue to create new work that offers strong roles for older actors, challenging audiences to re-evaluate what it is to be older in our society today.
 Her most recent piece for the company, Roundelay (2017) was about love and sex in older age, inspired by the structure – and scandal – of Viennnese playwright Arthur Schnitzler’s La Ronde.

 Before founding Visible, Sonja’s focus was on stories of displacement and exile, drawing on the life experiences of her writing clients at Freedom from Torture, where she worked as writer in residence from 1997 – 2004.
 Here she set up Write to Life a creative and testimonial writing project for victims of torture and persecution, a writing programme that continues to flourish today.
 This led to her formation of iceandfire theatre in 2003 as a platform for stories of human rights.